w3c/wot/plugfest/2019-tpac-fukuoka/TDs/Intel/README.md

 basic or digest authentication.
 Both services use the same credentials.

-**WARNING: Digest auth is broken at the moment.
-Basic should work.**

 * [Proxy Authentication Credentials](https://lists.w3.org/Archives/Member/member-wot-ig/2018May/0003.html)

 W3C WoT membership is required to access these credentials.